25 May 2026

 Results

-We evaluated GPT4o, Claude Opus 4.6, and Claude Haiku 4.5, capturing the best performer from the original paper, the current frontier model, and a small but reasonably strong reasoning model.
+We evaluated GPT-4o, Claude Opus 4.6, and Claude Haiku 4.5, capturing the best performer from the original paper, the current frontier model, and a small but reasonably strong reasoning model.
+(GPT-4o is gpt-4o-2024-08-06, the snapshot current when the paper was published.)

 Discussion and Caveats

 Our NoOp data was LLM-generated.
 Apple did not release the original GSM-NoOp dataset.
-We generated our distractor clauses using Claude Opus 4.6.
+We generated our distractor clauses using Claude Opus 4.6 and had GPT-5.5 audit them for relevance.
 These may be systematically easier or different from Apple's hand-crafted distractors.
 We cannot make a direct apples-to-apples comparison on NoOp.
 However, the fact that our unfiltered dataset exhibits almost the exact same drop as the original paper is reasonable evidence that the distribution of the data was very similar to ours.

 In the original paper, the authors do not mention whether the data was generated by hand, by LLM, whether any auditing was applied or quality controls were used.
 Because the data was not shared we cannot confirm either way.

-We do observe that in our dataset that aims to measure exclusively irrelevant but potentially misleading examples only a minor decrease to the models scores (between 3-9%).
+We do observe that in our dataset that aims to measure exclusively irrelevant but potentially misleading examples only a minor decrease to the models' scores (0-2 percentage points, none statistically distinguishable from zero).

 This doesn't mean LLMs can "truly reason."
 GSM-Symbolic tests grade-school math.
 Saturating this benchmark tells us these models handle elementary arithmetic robustly, not that they can do advanced mathematics or formal reasoning.
 Harder benchmarks (FrontierMath, ARC-AGI-2, Humanity's Last Exam) exist to test true reasoning abilities in models.